anchorblock/object_detection/README.md

 ### 📊 Evaluate different Panoptic Segmentation architecture models with COCO Panoptic validation data

-🚧 Evalution module for panoptic segmentation will be added in a future release.
+🚧 Evaluation module for panoptic segmentation will be added in future release.
 Stay tuned!

 <br>